Marc-Girondot/NC2024/README.md

 The monitoring of the detection of body pits allow to estimate the duration of detection of a body pit.

-## Phenology estimation based on body pit counts
+## Phenology estimation based on body pit counts and Global estimation

-This is the intra-seasonal estimation of missing information.
+This is the intra-seasonal and inter-seasonal estimation of missing information.

-## Global estimation

-This is the interseasonal estimation of missing information.